Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6850 should perform much faster than the GeForce GTX 650 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6850 will be 60% faster than the GeForce GTX 650 in general, due to its higher bandwidth. (explain)

-Texel RateThe Radeon HD 6850 will be just a bit (about 10%) more effective at AF than the GeForce GTX 650. (explain)
+Texel RateThe Radeon HD 6850 should be just a bit (about 10%) better at texture filtering than the GeForce GTX 650. (explain)

-Pixel RateThe Radeon HD 6850 is a lot (more or less 47%) better at full screen anti-aliasing than the GeForce GTX 650, and also will be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 6850 will be quite a bit (about 47%) more effective at full screen anti-aliasing than the GeForce GTX 650, and will be able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison